-If careful inspection of the pulse crop root reveals little or no nodulation, inoculation may have been ineffective because of adverse conditions such as drought.
+If careful inspection of the pulse crop root reveals little or no nodulation, inoculation may have been ineffective because of adverse conditions such as dry topsoil.
 If the field has a history of the same pulse crop, residual Rhizobium bacteria present in the soil may initiate enough nodulation to meet nitrogen requirements for a moderate yield.

 If further inspection proves that nodulation has not occurred, and deficiency symptoms appear, a top-dressed application of nitrogen fertilizer may be an option.
 Limited information is available for recommendations for Saskatchewan growers, so the decision on the amount and formulation of fertilizer to be applied should be made after careful consideration.

 Submit crop tissue samples to a soil test laboratory to determine nutrient levels present in the plant.
 The laboratory will provide instructions for the proper collection and packaging of the samples.
 Tissue samples should be taken as soon as possible in the growing season and prior to first bloom.
 The laboratory will work with the producer to determine the course of action to be taken, based on local moisture conditions and target yields.

 Fertilizer applications should take place as early in the growing season as possible.
 Supplemental nitrogen should not be applied later than approximately six weeks after emergence of the crop, as it may cause excessive vegetative growth, poor pod set, and delayed maturity.
 In research carried out on pea and chickpea in Montana in 1999 and 2000, fertilizer was applied after crop emergence to overcome nitrogen deficiency due to inoculant failure.
 Their conclusions indicated that yield loss due to inoculant failure could be prevented by applying fertilizer within six weeks of seeding, coinciding with the 9-12 node stage of pea and the 10-13 node stage of chickpea.